Your Smart Home is Vulnerable to Cyber Attacks

 This basically means that millions of devices remain exposed since they have the same password that’s listed in the documentation manual.
 Hackers who want to create botnets use brute-force attacks and employ default login credentials to override these devices and add them to IoT botnet.
 For instance, the Mirai IoT malware only used 62 username and password combinations to create its botnet.

 So, prevent becoming part of an IoT botnet chain and make sure you change your credentials.
 Don’t use funny and insecure passwords!
-Use our hacker-proof passwords guide instead to be certain your password is unbreakable.
+Instead, use our hacker-proof passwords guide to be certain your password is unbreakable.

 3. Keep your smart hub secure (if you own one)